linhlbn/Postgres-and-Cassandra-ETL-Data-Pipeline/1_postgresETL_pipeline/README.md

 # I/ Purpose of the project

-The project is a series of practical concept from Udacity DEND with:
+The project is a series of practical concept about Data Engineering task at a imagine start up called Sparkify:
 * Data modeling
 * Create a Postgres database with star schema
 * ETL Postgres pipeline with Python